cphyt7/cphyt7.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Chaz.
-I am a PhD Candidate in the Department of Biochemistry and Molecular & Cellular Biology at Georgetown University.
-I study in Georgetown's Metabolomics core in my mentor of Dr. Amrita Cheema in the Lombardi Cancer Center .
+Hi, I'm Chaz, a PhD Candidate in the Department of Biochemistry and Molecular & Cellular Biology at Georgetown University.
+I study in Georgetown's Metabolomics core in the Lombardi Cancer Center at Georgetown University Medical Center.

 # Recruiting